 Getting a great night’s sleep is the ultimate start to the day.
 You feel refreshed and motivated to start anything you have on the agenda.

-When this sleep is interrupted, it takes you longer to fall asleep or you can’t get to sleep at all, then this starts a domino effect on the following day.
+When you have interrupted sleep, it takes you longer to fall asleep or you can’t get to sleep at all, then this starts a domino effect on the following day.

 Sleep is linked to happiness and control over what you do and how you achieve anything in your life.
-When you are sleep deprived, this leads to a lack of energy, weight gain, depression, anxiety, and many other factors.
+When you are sleep deprived, this can lead to a lack of energy, weight gain, depression, anxiety, and many other factors.

 With everything that is going on at the moment, it can be hard to switch your brain off and feel that sense of accomplishment that helps get you to sleep.

-With all this in mind, however, I think we can still take some small steps to help you get that REM that you very much need.
+With all this in mind, however, I think we can still take some small steps to help you tackle interrupted sleep patterns and get that REM that you very much need.

-It is vital that we are still having those connections to friends and family and sharing those treasured moments, even though we cannot physically meet.
+It is vital that we are still connecting with friends and family, and sharing those treasured moments, even though we can’t physically meet.

 This does mean, however, that more people are using devices right before trying to sleep.